 MIGHTY DEAD: Those you claim and honor as your ancestors.
 Heroes, writers, warriors, people who inspire you who, again are dead.

 On my ancestor altar this year there are a few that fall into each category.
 I have pictures of my Ancestors such as my great-grandfather and his family.
 I also have pictures of the Beloved Dead such as dear friends who are no longer with me.
-Finally, this year’s Mighty Dead include Scott Cunningham whose magical work continues to resonate with me and inspire me and David Bowie and Prince, musical legends who passed away this year.
+Finally, this year’s Mighty Dead include Scott Cunningham whose magical work continues to resonate with me and inspire me.

 Everyone’s great cloud of witnesses is different, yet each of us has people who continue to inspire, challenge and comfort us even thought they are no longer with us.
 Who are the Ancestors, Beloved Dead, and Mighty Dead you are honoring this Samhain/All Saint’s Day?